 Inherent to a typical C-frame design is a tendency for the machine to “yawn” or deflect as tonnages and bed sizes increase.
 Beckwood’s rigidly guided C-frame designs are engineered to resist deflection or “yawning” using gib-guided ram bolsters or precision graphite impregnated bronze bushings.

-While the three sided access to the forming area is appealing (or required) for many applications, C-frame presses are typically best suited for applications requiring smaller bed sizes and lower tonnages.
+While three-sided access to the forming area is appealing (or required) for many applications, C-frame presses are typically best suited for applications needing smaller bed sizes and lower tonnages, like assembly.